Keeping the colour in Pressed flowers – 7 tips that work

 However, if you’ve ever tried to press flowers before, you will have discovered that many flowers lose their colour after pressing.

 So before you start trying to press everything in sight, it’s important to know which ones give the best results.
-You will find full details about this at The best flowers for pressing

 You certainly don’t want to discover that the pressings you made a few months ago have all gone black and mouldy!
 And this can happen only too often.

 1. A big secret of colour retention is in the picking and in the pressing.
 Flowers that have been picked in their prime keep their colour better.
 It is no use trying to press a flower that looks slightly wilted or that has been in the vase for too long.